mobamba1/SFIA/README.md

 (VM_IP_ADDRESSS):5000/home

 # Home Page
 This is what the home page shoud look like.
-The only available buttons are the navigation bar, which directs the user to the add and remove page
+The only available buttons are the navigation bar, which directs the user to the add and remove page.
 ![Home](images/Home.PNG)

 # Add Page
-Here the user can use the input forms to add data into the sql
+Here the user can use the input forms to add data into the sql using the forms provided in the page.
+The data is then handed to the SQL server using session.add().
 ![Add Page](images/AddPage.PNG)

 # Remove and Update Page
 Here the user can update their current data or remove everything entirely.
 This also displays any data the user might have wanted to include.
+Once we have type the data we want to change it to, we can then commit this data.
+If we use add this will only create a new data into the SQL server.
+Using the owner_id we can identify which data need to be ammended.
+We can also delete all data in the table by querying the database and use seession.query(table).delete.
 ![Remove Pgae](images/RemoveandUpdatePage.PNG)

 # Risk Assesssment